 Jobst and Charlotte Bittner

-Jobst and Charlotte believe that recognizing and honoring the Hebrew roots of the church is the key for revival and have developed a special relationship with Israel, the Jewish Community and Messianic congregations through many personal friendships, conferences and events like the March of Life.
+Jobst and Charlotte believe that recognizing and honoring the Hebrew roots of the church is the key for revival and have developed a special relationship with Israel and the Jewish Community through many personal friendships, conferences and events like the March of Life.